 There is a global trend among younger generations to ask for regular feedback.
 Millennials and Gen Z are eager to learn, develop and contribute to society.
 To achieve this, they request frequent validation of their work and continuous support from the supervisor and teammates.

 But feedback is not a one-way conversation.
 More sources of feedback ensure less bias, subsequently, the 360 feedback method grew in popularity recently.
-Introduced back in the 90s, this feedback technique is today implemented in many Fortune 500 companies.
+Appearing for the first time back in the 90s, many Fortune 500 companies today use this feedback technique.
 It allows an employee to hear the opinions of their manager, colleagues, subordinates and to take a more sincere and strategic look at their own skills, strengths, and weaknesses.

 How do you attract the best talent?